mdeguzis/SteamOS-Tools/docs/SteamOS-stats-README.md

 ### Volglperf

 Volgperf stats implementation is underway (FPS via this script, for one).
 Please be aware, it seems 32 bit games have [issues](https://github.com/ValveSoftware/voglperf/issues/7#issuecomment-44964590) with Voglperf.
 Users have reported that linking LibGL, then modifying the cmake file to build the 32 bit version of voglperf (in addition to the default build), worked for them.
+For the time being, you can still toggle an FPS overlay with `steamcompmgr`, using an Xbox 360 gamepad (LB+RB+Guide), thanks to the auto-installed VaporOS 2 controller bindings.

 ```
 sudo ln -s /usr/lib/i386-linux-gnu/mesa/libGL.so.1 /usr/lib/i386-linux-gnu/libGL.so